 Two versions are available, a GUI version which is easy to use and a batch version which is controlled by a serie of commands in an ini file, it can also take parameters.

-Output is a regular m2v file which can be used directly in your favourite authoring program.
+Output is a regular m2v file which can be used directly in your favorite authoring program.

 HC is a 2 pass encoder which produces a VBR MPEG2 stream.
 Bitrate control is controlled by an average bitrate value and a maximum bitrate value.